funmagsoft/ecare-infrastructure/terraform/modules/environment/README.md

 ### Bastion Module

-The platform module calls the `bastion` module to create the Bastion VM:
+The environment module calls the `bastion` module to create the Bastion VM:

 ```hcl
 module "bastion" {